Wednesday, May 3rd 2017

-See our Runway show coverage on The LANE Style Guide.
+See the Spring 2018 Runway show on The LANE Style Guide.

 The pendulum of our experiences fascinates me.
 Like the rhythmic pull of tides, if we throw ourselves so deeply into something, eventually we’ll be pulled hard in the other direction.
 We have a need for balance that’s deeply ingrained.
 And if last year was one in which an obsession with social media lead to an infatuation with everything external, there’s a beautiful polarity in the movement unfolding all around us, where our gaze has turned inwards to The Self.